TTD Logo

 The concept of Srivari Seva has been derived out of this noble thought by TTD and was introduced in the year 2000 with an aim to serve the pilgrims who throng Tirumala from far flung places to have darshan of Lord Venakteswara.

 Srivari Sevaks hail from the states of Telengana, Tamilnadu, Karnataka, Kerala, West Bengal, Maharastra, Orissa, New Delhi, Chattisgarh, Jharkhand also apart from Andhra Pradesh.
-Even some NRIs also performed Srivari Seva as part of their fulfillment of their vow in the devout service.
+Even some NRIs also perform Srivari Seva as part of their fulfillment of their vow in the devout service.

 Srivari Seva forms an integral part of worship at Tirumala.
-The opinion of the Sevakulu is that “It not only enlivens our spiritual life and also prepares our body and soul to act as per the will of supreme Lord which is nothing but serving the fellow pilgrims with love and affection”.
+The opinion of the Sevaks is that “It not only enlivens our spiritual life and also prepares our body and soul to act as per the will of supreme Lord which is nothing but serving the fellow pilgrims with love and affection”.

 General Instructions for Srivari Seva